 Publishing more than one episode at the beginning is also a good idea because it can help with your ranking.
 The more downloads that occur, the better your ranking will be.
 If you launch your podcast with several episodes, that will mean people will download more from you than if you only launch with one episode.

 Create a schedule, and work several weeks ahead.
 This will help you to produce consistent content so that your listeners will stick around.
 It’s easy to start with a lot of momentum and then lose steam.

 So set yourself up with a content calendar that takes you several months into the future.
 And then release new podcasts at a consistent time — whether that’s every Tuesday or every other day.

-Use Other Channels
+Promote Using Other Channels

 Podcasting is getting more and more popular, but that doesn’t mean your listeners are glued to their earbuds all the time.
 It’s easy to forget about a podcast, even if you love it.
-That’s why it’s important to use other channels to stay connected to your audience. create social media profiles, offer a product on your website, add your podcast to YouTube, and/or gain subscriber to your email list.
+That’s why it’s important to use other channels to stay connected to your audience.

 Be a Guest